We provide professional legal advice and assistance to investors in Vietnam and Myanmar.

 With offices in Hanoi, Ho Chi Minh City and Yangon, Audier & Partners is led by a core team of France and UK-qualified lawyers, as well as local lawyers, with many years of professional experience.

-Our team provides first rate advice and assistance to clients on international and local law matters and has particularly strong expertise in corporate and commercial, mergers and acquisitions, banking and finance, and dispute resolution.
+Our team provides first-rate advice and assistance to clients on international and local legal matters.
+We have particularly strong expertise in corporate and commercial law, mergers and acquisitions, banking and finance, and dispute resolution.

 Our clients are international leaders in a range of sectors including real estate, manufacturing, agribusiness, hospitality, infrastructure, distribution and media.

 Audier & Partners is among the top law firms in Vietnam.
 The firm is frequently sought for capital markets, corporate and M&A and real estate work.
 Industry speciality includes consumer goods and services, particularly in the hospitality area.
 The firm’s deep bench includes the likes of corporate and M&A specialists Nicolas Audier, Etienne Laumonier and Nicolas Picard as well as construction and real estate expert Bernadette Fahy.